-Etiology of Caliceal Diverticula
+Etiology of Calyceal Diverticula

-Signs and Symptoms of Caliceal Diverticula
+Signs and Symptoms of Calyceal Diverticula

-- Pain, hematuria or recurrent infections
+- Pain, hematuria, or recurrent infections

 - Cystic mass in imaging

-Renal ultrasound reveals a cystic structure near a calyx, often filled with echogenic content (milk of calcium, often changing with the position of the examination).
+Renal ultrasound reveals a cystic structure near a calyx, often filled with echogenic content (milk of calcium, changing with the position of the examination).

 Differential Diagnosis:Simple renal cyst.

-Treatment of Caliceal Diverticula
+Treatment of Calyceal Diverticula